ON THIS PAGE: You will learn about the different types of treatments doctors use for people with prostate cancer. Use the menu to see other pages.

 Treatment should begin if the results of the tests done during active surveillance show signs of the cancer becoming more aggressive or spreading, if the cancer causes pain, or if the cancer blocks the urinary tract.

 Watchful waiting.
-Watchful waiting may be an option for older adults and those with other serious or life-threatening illnesses who are expected to live less than 5 years.
+Watchful waiting is an approach that may be an option for older adults and those with other serious or life-threatening illnesses who are expected to live less than 5 years.
 With watchful waiting, routine PSA tests, DRE, and biopsies are not usually done.
 If the prostate cancer causes symptoms, such as pain or blockage of the urinary tract, then treatment may be recommended to relieve those symptoms.
-This may include hormonal therapy (see “Systemic treatments,” below).
+This may include hormonal therapy (see below).
 Patients who start on active surveillance who later have a shorter life expectancy may switch to watchful waiting at some point to avoid repeated tests and biopsies.

 Doctors must collect as much information as possible about the patient’s other illnesses and life expectancy to determine whether active surveillance or watchful waiting is appropriate for each person.
 In addition, many doctors recommend a repeat biopsy shortly after diagnosis to confirm that the cancer is in an early stage and growing slowly before considering active surveillance for someone who is otherwise healthy.
 New information is becoming available all the time, and it is important to discuss these issues with the doctor to make the best decisions about treatment.
-Learn more about ASCO’s endorsement of recommendations for active surveillance on a separate ASCO website.
+Learn more about ASCO’s endorsement of recommendations for active surveillance on a different ASCO website.

 Local treatments get rid of cancer from a specific, limited area of the body.
 Such treatments include surgery and radiation therapy.
 For early-stage prostate cancer, local treatments may get rid of the cancer completely.
 If the cancer has spread outside the prostate gland, other types of treatment (such as medications) may be needed to destroy cancer cells located in other parts of the body.